 Climate change is one of the biggest challenges of our time.
-The circular economy is critical in tackling climate action, helping Ireland transition to a low-carbon economy and achieve national and global climate targets.
+It is critical in tackling climate action, helping Ireland transition to a low-carbon economy and achieve national and global climate targets.

 What is a circular economy?

-The circular economy is an alternative to the current linear economy based on a ‘take, make, consume and dispose’ mindset.
-A circular economy instead seeks to eliminate waste and reduce pollution levels as low as feasibly possible by keeping raw materials and products in use for as long as possible.
+It is an alternative to the current linear economy based on a ‘take, make, consume and dispose’ mindset.
+It instead seeks to eliminate waste and reduce pollution levels as low as feasibly possible by keeping raw materials and products in use for as long as possible.
 This lowers the demand for resources, reduces environmental pressure, and helps create a more sustainable society.

-There are three key principles associated with the transition to a circular economy, according to the Ellen MacArthur Foundation:
+There are three key principles associated with the transition to a circular economy action plan, according to the Ellen MacArthur Foundation:

 - Eliminate waste and pollution.

 - Keep raw materials and products in use.